fvjr/HW-1/homework notes.md

 3.)
 6:47 pm - removed div element from footer to clean up element semantics 4.)
 Updated more element semantics (lines 32 - 55)
 5.)
-Updated header, nav, and div elements for unordered list items between lines 10 - 19
+Updated header, nav, and div elements for unordered list items between lines 10 - 19 6.)
+Reorganized CSS to follow flow of HTML
+7.)
+Updated CSS for footer - changed h2 to h4
+8.)
+Combined CSS classes with the same attributes
 -----